Chain Link Basics

 Depending on the needs of the fence solution will determine which material is best for your project.
 The higher use and/or greater need for security will require better material and a thicker gauge link.
 All chain link fence material can be coated with a vinyl coat for cosmetics and to increase rust resistance.
 Additionally, plastic privacy slats can be inserted to reduce unwanted eyes.

 Chain Link Gauges and Mesh

-Chain link fencing should comes in many grades of gauge wire.
-The higher the number, then thinner the strand of wire and inversely the lower the number the thicker the wire will be.
+Chain link fencing should come in many grades of gauge wire.
+The higher the number, the thinner the strand of wire and inversely the lower the number the thicker the wire will be.
 Residential material should be 11-10 gauge wire.
-While commercial grade is normally 9-8 gauge thickness.
+While the commercial grade is normally 9-8 gauge thickness.

 The distance between each strand is known as the “mesh”.
 Mesh size tells you how far apart the parallel wires are in the mesh.
 In other words, how large the diamond is from side to side.
 The smaller the mesh the more material there is in a fence and increased strength of the overall fence.